Love Sick (novel): Plot

 Love Sick follows the story of Ted, a former teenage alcoholic, as he spies on a girl, Erica, at their college for her father.
-After a drunk driving accident his senior year, Ted is left with a busted knee and no college scholarship.
+After a drunk driving collision his senior year, Ted is left with a busted knee and no college scholarship.
 The novel opens with Ted, the protagonist, speaking at an AA meeting at his three-month mark.
-He talks about how he had been drinking throughout his four years at high school, and talks about the accident that caused him to lose his scholarship.
+He talks about how he had been drinking throughout his four years at high school, and talks about the drunk driving collision that caused him to lose his scholarship.
 After his AA meeting, he goes home, where he meets Michael Eslem.
 Michael tells Ted that he was there to offer Ted a deal to get him back into his university.
 He could go to his dream college completely free, except he would have to spy on Erica at the college.
 With convincing, Ted agrees to the deal.

 Erica's opening scene is when she steals mini donuts from a grocery store and eats them at her house.
 She eats 12 of them, a calorie overdose and we learn she throws up afterward and does this often.
 Throughout the book, her father and her spill information about her former and ongoing struggle including her having to be hospitalized from purging too much.
 Understanding the Yahoo Chess chats with her therapist allows the reader to know that her conversations are confined and her father cannot know about them, but this is the very reason for Ted needing to spy on her.